Project

 4 Demo Sites

-To develop new circular business models exploiting the underused potential of grass resources, GO-GRASS partners are testing a wide range of solutions in four promising regional demonstration sites located in The Netherlands, Sweden, Germany and Denmark.
+To develop new circular business models exploiting the underused potential of grass resources, GO-GRASS partners have tested a wide range of solutions in four promising regional demonstration sites located in The Netherlands, Sweden, Germany and Denmark.

 Biochar